AholaJoonas/backgesturer/README.md

 5. IE 9, but has some minor bugs, like buttons not always working

 ##TODO:
-1. Solve the context-problem (More than one instance of backgesturer --> explosions)
+1. Solve the context-problem (More than one instance of backgesturer --> explosions) -- Should be fixed
 2. Move all the styles to the JS so no additional CSS-files required (necessary?)
 3. Improve the code-quality...